ZiadJ/jquery.reversible/README.md

 jquery.reversible
 =================

-A jQuery plugin that allows an animation to be run backwards to its original state.
+A jQuery plugin that assists in the creation of reversible animations.
+Animations created using .addAnimation can be reverted using .animateBack.

 ###Example usage: